EliAndrewC/l7r/setting/l7r.md

 Every domain in the Empire has an Imperial magistrate whose duties are outlined in the Emerald Charter.
 The Imperial magistrate also oversees tax collection for the Imperial Ministry of Revenue, coordinates the recruitment of troops for the Imperial legions on behalf of the Imperial Ministry of War, etc.  In order to perform all of these duties, Imperial Magistrates have a large staff of Imperial yoriki ("assistants").

 This is not only true at the Imperial level, but at the Clan and Family level as well.
-Consider the Wakashi domain of the Ikoma family.
+Consider the Wakashi domain of the Ikoma Family.
 Shiro Wakashi, their capital has:

 - an Imperial Magistrate, whose duties I described above
-- an Ikoma Family magistrate, who oversees Ikoma family tax collection and manages Family disputes
+- an Ikoma Family magistrate, who oversees Ikoma Family tax collection and manages Family disputes
-- a Lion Clan magistrate from the Akodo family, who oversees Lion clan tax collection and manages clan disputes
+- a Lion Clan magistrate from the Akodo Family, who oversees Lion Clan tax collection and manages clan disputes

 Consider when two samurai in the Wakashi domain become embroiled in a legal dispute:
 - if both samurai are from the Wakashi house, then it is a local matter, and handled by the Wakashi Ministry of Justice
-- if the samurai are from different houses of the Ikoma family, then the Ikoma Family magistrate hears the dispute
+- if the samurai are from different houses of the Ikoma Family, then the Ikoma Family magistrate hears the dispute
-- if the samurai are from different families of the Lion clan, such as a Matsu having a dispute with an Ikoma, then the Lion Clan magistrate handles the dispute
+- if the samurai are from different families of the Lion Clan, such as a Matsu having a dispute with an Ikoma, then the Lion Clan magistrate handles the dispute
 - if the samurai are from different clans, then the Imperial magistrate handles the dispute

 Accounting for these different types of disputes is why every domain has magistrates representing all of these different levels.
 However, such magistrates are always stationed in the domain's capital, so two people having a dispute out in the provinces of the Wakashi domain would need to travel to Shiro Wakashi in order to have their case heard.